2020 Summer Reading Lists and Information

-Rising 1st: Read and record at least 10 books of your choice on your reading log.
+- Rising 1st: Read and record at least 10 books of your choice.

-Rising 2nd: Read and record at least 10 books of your choice on your reading log.
+- Rising 2nd: Read and record at least 10 books of your choice.

-Rising 3rd: Read and record at least 5 books of your choice on your reading log.
+- Rising 3rd: Read and record at least 5 books of your choice.

-Rising 4th: Read and record at least 5 books of your choice on your reading log.
+- Rising 4th: Read and record at least 5 books of your choice.

 (Rising 3rd and 4th graders need to make sure your 5 books are on your accelerated reader level.)

-This is due during the 1st DAY of school for a reading grade and to share with the class.
+This is due on the 1st day of school for a reading grade and to share with the class.
 Have fun and be creative!!!

-- 1 written report with the form provided here
+- 1 written report with the form provided – Click HERE for the form

-Students should read one book of 100 pages or more and prepare a book report.
-This book is of the student’s own choosing, should have appropriate school text, and must be within your AR reading level.
+After reading the book, students should prepare a book report about the book.
+This book is the student’s own choosing, should have appropriate school text, and must be within the student’s AR reading level.
 The book report must be turned in to Mrs. Rhonda Byce on the first day of school or can be turned in to her during Open House.
 The book report should include the following information: